CVE-2025-8114: NULL Pointer Dereference

 Technical Analysis

-CVE-2025-8114 is a medium-severity vulnerability identified in libssh, a widely used library implementing the SSH protocol, specifically affecting Red Hat Enterprise Linux 10.
-The flaw arises during the key exchange (KEX) process, where the session ID is calculated.
-An allocation failure within cryptographic functions can lead to a NULL pointer dereference.
-This results in a crash of either the SSH client or server, causing a denial of service (DoS) condition.
-The vulnerability does not impact confidentiality or integrity directly, as it does not allow code execution or data leakage, but it affects availability by causing service interruptions.
-Exploitation requires local access (AV:L) with low privileges (PR:L), no user interaction (UI:N), and a high attack complexity (AC:H), meaning attackers need specific conditions or knowledge to trigger the flaw.
-The scope is unchanged (S:U), and the vulnerability does not propagate beyond the affected component.
-No known exploits are currently reported in the wild, and no patches or mitigations have been linked yet.
-The vulnerability is specific to Red Hat Enterprise Linux 10 installations using the vulnerable libssh version during SSH key exchange operations.
+CVE-2025-8114 is a vulnerability identified in libssh, a widely used library implementing the SSH protocol, specifically affecting Red Hat Enterprise Linux 10.
+The flaw occurs during the key exchange (KEX) process, where the session ID is calculated.
+An allocation failure in the cryptographic functions involved in this calculation can lead to a NULL pointer dereference.
+This dereference causes the SSH client or server process to crash, resulting in a denial of service (DoS) condition.
+The vulnerability requires local access with low privileges (AV:L, PR:L) and has a high attack complexity (AC:H), meaning that exploitation is not straightforward and likely requires specific conditions or knowledge.
+No user interaction is needed (UI:N), and the vulnerability does not affect confidentiality or integrity but impacts availability (A:H).
+There are no known exploits in the wild at the time of publication, and no patches have been linked yet, though Red Hat is the vendor project responsible.
+This vulnerability could disrupt SSH connectivity, which is critical for remote management and automation in enterprise environments.

 Potential Impact